 The Kernan-Shepard Commission recommends merging township government into their counties, to bring consistency and professionalism to property assessment and to provide better, more equitable public services.
-It also calls for a single county executive and a county council (in Indianapolis, our mayor and City-County Council) and appointing offices like coroner and surveyor that have administrative rather than policy making duties.
+It also calls for a single county executive and a county council (in Indianapolis, our mayor and City-County Council) and appointing offices like coroner and surveyor that have administrative rather than policy

 These ideas have earned bipartisan support that includes the Indianapolis Mayor’s Office.
 Like Bart Peterson before him, Mayor Greg Ballard supports reform.
 Both mayors have faced constituents frustrated by the maze of local government.
 They know we just can’t afford the old system anymore.

 This fall, the voters have an opportunity to make their voices heard on modernizing local government.
 As part of the property tax relief package passed earlier this year, the General Assembly eliminated most township assessors.
 But in more populated townships, assessors were left in place subject to a public referendum this fall.
 Voters in most of Marion County and parts of Hamilton and Johnson counties will have the opportunity to merge township assessing duties into their county assessor’s office Nov.
 4.

 This move would bring more accuracy to property assessments, and also save an estimated $3 million-enough to put 31 new police on the streets or double the city’s funding for the arts.